-Below, our California employment law attorneys address frequently asked questions about the wrongful failure to promote claims and how it may affect your case:
+Below, our California labor and employment law attorneys address frequently asked questions about the wrongful failure to promote claims and how it may affect your case:

 - 1. What is a wrongful failure to promote?